xcat2/confluent-docs/docs/miscellaneous/proxmoxguide.md

 Proxmox may be installed manually or by using confluent.
 You do not have to use confluent to install proxmox to use proxmox as a virtual machine platform.

-Manual installation is well covered by Proxmox documentation, so this guide will touch on the confluent deployment of the proxmox host, [skip to the next section](#using-proxmox-virtual-machines-as-nodes) if you already have proxmox deployed or want to deploy it manually or by other means.
+Manual installation is well covered by Proxmox documentation, so this guide will touch on the confluent deployment of the proxmox host.
+[Skip to the next section](#using-proxmox-virtual-machines-as-nodes) if you already have proxmox deployed or want to deploy it manually or by other means.

-For proxmox, start with creating a debian profile for confluent.
-Grab the `mini.iso` for debian, for trixie that is currently at
+For proxmox, start by creating a debian profile for confluent.
+Grab the `mini.iso` for debian; for trixie, it is currently at
 [this url](https://deb.debian.org/debian/dists/trixie/main/installer-amd64/current/images/netboot/mini.iso)

 With this downloaded, import it using osdeploy: